-So, whether you’re looking for something stage ready, or just a new guitar to experiment with at home, this KillerGuitarRigs Review has you covered.
-We’ve reviewed the best 7 12 string guitars for less than $1000, focusing on price, build quality, playability, and tone.
+So whether you’re looking for something stage-ready or just a new guitar to experiment with at home, this KillerGuitarRigs Review has you covered.
+We’ve reviewed the 7 best 12-string guitars for under $1,000, focusing on price, build quality, playability, and tone.

-If you’ve been curious about 12 strings, or you’re looking to upgrade one you already own, you’re not going to want to miss this.
+If you’ve been curious about 12-strings or you’re looking to upgrade one you already own, you won’t want to miss this.

-If you’re looking to spend as little as possible and still get a great guitar, our best value choice, the Epiphone Songmaker DR-212 is the one for you.
-It’s well made, it sounds good, and was the most affordable in the roundup by quite some margin.
+If you’re looking to spend as little as possible and still get a great guitar, our Best Value choice, the Epiphone Songmaker DR-212, is the one for you.
+It’s well-made, sounds good, and was the most affordable option in the roundup by quite some margin.

-Finally, if you simply want the best 12 string guitar under $1000 and you’re not averse to spending most of the budget, the Taylor 150E is our Editor’s Choice.
+If you simply want the best 12-string guitar under $1,000 and you’re not averse to spending most of the budget, the Taylor 150E is our Editor’s Choice.
 It was comfortable, looked amazing, played like a dream, and had tones that would keep any working musician happy.

 A stunning 12 string from the most iconic name in the business.